plone/documentation/develop/plone/functionality/actions.rst

 -------------------------------

 Content type specific actions can be registered in portal_types.
-Actions are viewable and editable in Zope Management Interface under portal_types.
+Actions are viewable and editable in the Management Interface under portal_types.
 After editing actions,
 content type XML can be  exported and placed to your content type add-on product.